- Dan Hunter, Brae

 “Only the best is good enough!”

 Traube Tonbach is a historic hotel in southwestern Germany that began in 1789 as a tavern catering to lumberjacks of the Black Forest.
 Their flagship Restaurant Schwarzwaldstube opened in 1977 and has become a training ground for many of Germany’s best chefs.
-Head chef Harald Wohlfahrt, cooking thoughtful food with technical precision, has upheld their three Michelin stars for over 20 years and continues to be a leader in German haute cuisine.
+By cooking thoughtful food with technical precision, former head chef Harald Wohlfahrt upheld their three Michelin stars for over 20 years and continues to be a leader in German haute cuisine.

 Anis Marinated Salmon, Caviar of Flying Fish, Cucumber Jelly, Affilla-cress, Pickled Ginger (2010)